Paul F. Dostert, Ph.D.

 - B.S., James Madison University

 “After spending years doing mathematics and computer science research, I decided I’d like to focus on education.
-I chose Coker College due to the exceptional faculty, and the way in which Coker can transform students into young adults prepared for the real world.
+I chose Coker University due to the exceptional faculty, and the way in which Coker can transform students into young adults prepared for the real world.
 Coker allows me to educate while continuing research in the form of student collaboration.”